bytecodealliance/regalloc2/doc/FASTALLOC.md

 4. At the beginning of a block, all branch parameters and livein virtual registers will be in their dedicated spillslots.

-There is an exception to invariant 3: if a branch instruction defines the VReg used as a branch arg, then there may be no opportunity for the VReg to be placed in its spillslot.
+There is an exception to invariant 2 and 3: if a branch instruction defines the VReg used as a branch arg, then there may be no opportunity for the VReg to be placed in its spillslot.

 # Instruction Allocation

-To allocate a single instruction, the first step is to reset the `available_pregs_for_regs` sets to all allocatable PRegs.
+To allocate a single instruction, the first step is to reset the `available_pregs` sets to all allocatable PRegs.

-Next, the selection phase is carried out for all operands with fixed register constraints: the registers they are constrained to use are marked as unavailable in the `available_pregs_for_regs` set, depending on the phase that they are valid in.
+Next, the selection phase is carried out for all operands with fixed register constraints: the registers they are constrained to use are marked as unavailable in the `available_pregs` set, depending on the phase that they are valid in.
 If the operand is an early use or late def operand, then the register will be marked as unavailable in the early set or late set, respectively.
 Otherwise, the PReg is marked as unavailable in both the early and late sets, because a PReg assigned to an early def or late use operand cannot be reused by another operand in the same instruction.

-Next, all clobbers are removed from the early and late `available_pregs_for_regs` sets to avoid allocating a clobber to a def.

-Next, registers are reserved for register-only operands and marked as unavailable in `available_pregs_for_regs`.
-Then `available_pregs_for_any` for the instruction is derived from `available_pregs_for_regs` by marking all other registers not reserved as available.
-This is to avoid a situation where operands with no constraints take up all available registers, leaving none for operands with register-only constraints.

-After selection for register-only operands, the eviction phase is carried out for fixed register operands.
-Any VReg in their selected registers, indicated by `vreg_in_preg`, is evicted: a dedicated spillslot is allocated for the VReg (if it doesn't have one already), an edit is inserted to move from the slot to the PReg, which is where the VReg expected to be after the instruction, and its current allocation in `vreg_allocs` is set to the spillslot.
+After selection for fixed register operands, the eviction phase is carried out for fixed register operands.
+Any VReg in their selected registers, indicated by vreg_in_preg, is evicted: a dedicated spillslot is allocated for the VReg (if it doesn't have one already), an edit is inserted to move from the slot to the PReg, which is where the VReg expected to be after the instruction, and its current allocation in vreg_allocs is set to the spillslot.

-The same is then done for clobbers, then register-only operands.
+Next, all clobbers are removed from the late `available_pregs` set to avoid allocating a clobber to a late operand.

+Next, the selection, assignment, eviction, and edit insertion phases are carried out for all late operands, both defs and uses.
+Then the early operands are processed in the same manner, after the late operands.

-Next, the selection, assignment, eviction, and edit insertion phases are carried out for all def operands.
-When each def operand's allocation is complete, the def operand is immediately freed, marking the end of the VReg's liverange.
+In both late and early processing, when a def operand's allocation is complete, the def operand is immediately freed, marking the end of the VReg's liverange.
 It is removed from the `live_vregs` set, its allocation in `vreg_allocs` is set to none, and if it was in a PReg, that PReg's entry in `vreg_in_preg` is set to none.
 The selection and eviction phases are omitted if the operand has a fixed constraint, as those phases have already been carried out.

-Next, the selection, assignment, and eviction phases are carried out for all use operands.
+When a use operand is processed, the selection, assignment, and eviction phases only are carried out.
 As with def operands, the selection and eviction phases are omitted if the operand has a fixed constraint, as those phases have already been carried out.

-Then the edit insertion phase is carried out for all use operands.
+After the late and early operands have completed processing, the edit insertion phase is carried out for all use operands.

 Lastly, if the instruction being processed is a branch instruction, the parallel move resolver is used to insert edits before the instruction to move from the branch arguments spillslots to the block parameter spillslots.

 ## Operand Allocation